 RD Power Filter

-Protect your devices the pure way.Get more →
+Protect your devices the pure way.Find out more →

 RD Power Filter

-The quality of the components used and their tolerances are important for the filtering of high-frequency interference.
-We use special iron powder choke cores with a very wide working range.
-As a result, filtration works effectively over a very wide range of frequencies.
+This filter is assembled from components with very low production tolerances, the majority of which is manufactured in the Czech Republic.
+The filter is tested by standardised EU SURGE and BURST tests at the Military Technical Institute laboratory in Vyškov, Czech Republic.
+The quality of the components used and their tolerances are very important when it comes to how effective the filtering of high-frequency interference is as their parameters change with frequency.
+In chokes, we use special iron powder cores with a very wide working range.
+As a result, the filtration works effectively over a very wide range of frequencies, not leaving out harmonic frequencies of the suppressed frequencies.

 |Surge protection:||(LEMP – Lightning Electromagnetic Pulse)|